yaffawijaya/streamlit-diabetes_prediction-machine_learning_api/README.md

-# Documentation of App Deployment in Azure
+# Documentation of App Development and API Deployment in Docker

 **Steps to deploy:**
 *still on making progress